The Multicloud Defense Gateway and Service VPCs or VNets

 Deploying an Egress/East-West gateway to protect traffic leaving their public cloud networks.
 The egress gateway functions as a transparent forward proxy, performing full decryption and embedding advanced security features like intrusion prevention, antimalware, data loss prevention, and full-path URL filtering.
 Optionally, it can also operate in a forwarding mode, where it doesn't proxy or decrypt traffic but still applies security functionalities like malicious IP blocking and FQDN filtering.

-The following diagram is an example of an AWS account with an egress gateway in a centralized mode:
+The diagram is an example of an AWS account with an egress gateway in a centralized mode:

 NAT Gateways in Egress